Football Coach Resume Example

 I keep it short-3-4 lines max.
 I highlight years of coaching, my impact on team performance, and my approach to motivating players.

 Use strong action words.
-Mention championships, improvements in team stats, or how you foster a positive team culture.
+Mention championships, improvements in team stats, or how you foster a positive team culture—points you can reinforce in your cover letter.
 This helps you stand out right away.

 This is where you show what you actually accomplish on the field.
 List your coaching jobs and use 3-4 bullet points for each role.
 Focus on results, not just duties.